-The combinatorial regulation of many TFs jointly determines the “ON” and “OFF” states of all genes as part of maintaining homeostasis in healthy cells.
+The combinatorial regulation of many TFs jointly determines the “ON” and “OFF” states of genes as part of maintaining homeostasis in healthy cells.
 The disruption of co-regulatory relationships for key elements in cancer cell lines ultimately results in erroneous gene expression patterns.
-We quantified the co-association status of each TF, and observe major co-association changes in some of the key TFs when comparing the regulatory networks of K562 to GM12878.
-For example, ZNFXXX is a suppressor TF that shows only marginal co-binding events in GM12878.
-Its number of binding sites increases from xxx to xxx in K562.
-In addition, up to xxx% of its binding sites co-bind with other TFs.
+We quantified the co-association of each TF, and observed major co-association changes in some of the key TFs when comparing the regulatory networks of K562 to GM12878.
+For example, ZNFXXX is a suppressor TF that shows only marginal co-binding events in GM12878, with binding site increases from xxx to xxx in K562.
+In addition, up to xxx% of its binding sites co-bind with other TFs (in which cell?).

-A remaining uncertainty lies in the underlying causes of this rewiring.
+A remaining uncertainty is the underlying cause of this rewiring.
 Is it a direct effect of mutations, which could knock out a binding site?
-Or it is due to indirect effects of chromatin changes, which could cover and uncover binding sites?
-We find that the majority of rewiring events result from changes in chromatin status, rather than from variant-induced loss or gain events (Fig. 3A).
+Or is it due to indirect effects of chromatin changes, which could cover and uncover binding sites?
+We find that a majority of rewiring events result from changes in chromatin status, rather than from variant-induced loss or gain events (Fig. 3A).
 For example, JUND is a top gainer in K562 (with xxx gains and xx losses).
-We find that a lot of the gain/loss events are associated with substantial expression changes (of at least 2-fold) and changes to chromatin states.
-However, only xxx percent of them could be potentially due to direct motif loss/gain effects.
+We find that many of the gain/loss events are associated with substantial expression changes (of at least 2-fold) and changes to chromatin states.
+Only xxx percent of them could be potentially due to direct motif loss/gain effects.
 (Fig. 3D).

-Integrating ENCODE data with patient expression profiles identifies key regulators in cancer
+Integrating ENCODE data with tumor expression profiles identifies key regulators in cancer